Functional Hallux Limitus – the Most Common Cause of Achy Big Toe Joints

 Although custom orthotics for hallux limitus will usually work best, there are some very good prefabricated orthotics that will help protect the big toe joint and reduce pain.

-Our recommended prefabricated orthotic for hallux limitus is the the FootChair Adjustable Arch Orthotic.
+Our recommended prefabricated orthotic for hallux limitus for full size shoes is the the FootChair Adjustable Arch Orthotic.
 This unique arch support has a pocket in the arch into which can be inserted special arch pads.
 These pads raise the arch and help decompress the big toe joint.
 FootChair orthotics come with two pads per side and, as long as they are comfortable, we recommend using both pads for people with big toe joint pain.

 Sandals and Slippers for Big Toe Pain